mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

 #.
 This line started with  **#.<space>**

     - In the example below the use of the "hyphen" **-** results in a normal collumn row.
 The title row can be highlighted by using the "equal sign" **=** .
-    - Notice that the overall numberiung scheme is reset when the table is justified to the left. using 4 spaces in front of the table (like the 4 spaces the text is indented) allows the number scheme to work correctly
+    - Notice that the overall numbering scheme is reset when the table is justified to the left. using 4 spaces in front of the table (like the 4 spaces the text is indented) allows the number scheme to work correctly

 +--------------------------------------------+-----------------------------+
 |Column Title 1                              |Column Title 2               |